ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 dplyr is a package that helps with summarizing data.
 For the full list of what that means go to [their website](https://dplyr.tidyverse.org){:target="_blank"}.

-Let's say we want to find some means and sample numbers in the iris.long dataset
+Let's say we want to find some means and sample numbers in the iris.longer dataset

 ``` r
 iris.summarised = iris.longer |>